-In all passages, a progressive increase in the number of cells was evident between 12 h and 96 h.
-As the passage increased, the number of cells increased at each evaluated time, being P5 better than the previous ones (Figure 3a).
-The determination of the number of cells in each passage and in each time allowed establishing the necessary time in each passage to obtain a given quantity of a population of stem cells that could be used in a tissue regeneration experiment.
-For instance, in P5 after 96 hours of culture 16,000 cells per well could be recovered from 96-well multi-well plates (Figure 3b).
+In all the passages, a progressive increase in the number of cells was found from 12 h to 96 h, it was observed that as the passage increased, the number of cells increased at each evaluated time, P5 being better than the previous ones (Figure 3a).
+The determination of the number of cells in each passage and in each evaluated time allowed establishing the necessary time in each passage to obtain a given quantity of a population of stem cells that can be used in a tissue regeneration experiment, in passage five per for example, and after 96 hours of culture, 16,000 cells can be recovered for each well of a 96-well multi-well plate (Figure 3b).

 Proliferation kinetics and alkaline phosphatase activity of rat bone marrow stem cells. (a) Cell proliferation in passages 2-5; each point represents the average of the absorbance obtained at 12, 24, 48, 72 and 96 h. (b) Bars represent the average number of cells obtained at each of the times for passages 2-5.
-Bars represent the standard deviation of the mean and \ is the significance when the p value < 0.05. (c) Alkaline phosphatase activity was evaluated in passages 3-5 with osteogenic induction and their respective controls for 21 days.
-Bars represent the standard deviation of the mean and \ is the significance when the p value < 0.05.
+Bars represent the standard deviation of the mean and is the significance when the p value < 0.05. (c) Alkaline phosphatase activity was evaluated in passages 3-5 with osteogenic induction and their respective controls for 21 days.
+Bars represent the standard deviation of the mean and is the significance when the p value < 0.05.
 Source: the authors.